 Don’t Overlook Kiel

 Kiel.
 Port city, gateway for cruise bound travellers.
-Yes, this is true.
+This is true.
 But also much more than that.
 This is a city that has reinvented itself over the years and is worth making time for.
 Kiel surprised me, I expected to find regenerated docks and some nice harbour views ( Thank you Kiel, on that front you did not disappoint!)
 But I didn’t necessarily expect to find some rather good shopping , beautiful historic buildings and the very pretty Hiroshima park .
 All within strolling distance of each other.

 Do Visit Laboe